robwierzbowski/generator-jekyllrb/README.md

 6. Test that everything is working correctly by running `grunt serve`, `grunt dist`, and `grunt serve:dist`.
 Check that the files you expect are being transferred to the dist directory.
 7. If you were versioning the _site directory, move its .git folder to the dist directory.

+## Notes

+#### Nested asset directories and Jekyll

+Jekyll [can't exclude nested directories](https://github.com/jekyll/jekyll/issues/906), so we must exclude all directories that match the innermost asset directory.
+For example, `assets/css` will exclude all directories named `css` from Jekyll compilation.
+This will cause issues if your site has a tag or category named `css`; if you're worried about accidental exclusions prefix all asset directories with an underscore (`assets/_css`).

 ## Contribute

 **[Please read the contributing guidelines before posting an issue.](https://github.com/robwierzbowski/generator-jekyllrb/blob/master/CONTRIBUTING.md)**